 The modern part of the city boasts one of the most iconic modern buildings in the world, the Guggenheim Museum.

-The Museum was inaugurated in 1997 and the opening of the museum had a huge impact on the city.
+The Museum was inaugurated in 1997 and the opening the museum had a huge impact on the city.
 It caused the so-called Guggenheim effect, converting Bilbao into one of the most modern cities in Spain.

 Book one of these Guggenheim Museum tours or ticket experiences: